Helping You Protect Your Elderly Loved Ones

 Nursing home and elder abuse is an increasingly important concern in the United States due to the growing number of individuals reaching the stage of life requiring skilled nursing care and assistance with daily life activities.
 While most facilities provide good care and a safe environment for your loved ones, St. Martin & Bourque is here to assist you and your family in the event that your loved one suffers neglect and abuse at the hands of undertrained or uncaring staff.

 If you find yourself in these difficult circumstances, St. Martin & Bourque can help you take advantage of the protections afforded to you and your family members by law.
 Nursing home negligence claims allege that a nursing home and its staff were negligent by failing to properly care for you or your loved ones.
-These claims are vital to protecting a patient’s rights when a home, or its staff, fails to adequately meet the needs of a patient.
-Sadly, loved ones are not only at risk for negligence, but also may be subject to physical, mental, emotional, sexual and financial abuse.
+These claims are vital to protecting a patient’s rights when a home, or its staff, fail to adequately meet the needs of a patient.
+Sadly, loved ones are not only at risk for negligence but also may be subject to physical, mental, emotional, sexual and financial abuse.

 If you notice any of the following signs, please contact us to discuss investigating the health and safety of your loved one: